 Clans, regional authorities, and the federal government

-Another challenge that Farmajo grapples with is that majority of Somalis are excluded from the governing process.
+Another challenge that Farmajo grapples with is that the majority of Somalis are excluded from the governing process.
 Somalia is a clan-based society.
 There are numerous clans and sub-clans.
-These social groupings influence the daily life.
+These social groupings influence daily life.
 Somalia’s fabric began to unravel in 1991 following a coup that ousted Muhammad Said Barre, the country’s president at the time.

 Barre depended on and used clan elders to maintain order in rural areas.
 His government had a code name (MOD), signifying three clans: Marehaan (his clan), Ogaden (his mother’s clan), and Dulbahante (his son-in-law’s clan).
 These three clans had majority representation in his government.
 The result was a warlord-led, repressive regime that was brutal and dictatorial.
 He disbanded parliament, got rid of the constitution, arrested politicians, banned political parties, and curtailed press freedom.
-Consequently, his rule was opposed; tribes in the northern and southern parts of Somalia, insurgent groups within the State, neighbouring states, and the international community that detested his leadership style sought to end his rule.
+Consequently, his rule was opposed; tribes in the northern and southern parts of Somalia, insurgent groups within the State, neighboring states, and the international community that detested his leadership style sought to end his rule.

 Progressively, far-flung regions (mostly in rural areas of the country) and chiefs of warring clans eroded his power.
 Barre, who had led a military coup, had assumed power in 1969, when President Aden Daar was assassinated.
 Aden had governed the country relatively peacefully.
 When his six-year term ended in 1967, he handed power over peacefully to Abdi Rashid Ali Shemerke.
 Abdi, the country’s second president, was in charge until 1969 when Barre succeeded him.

 Efforts to topple Barre bore fruit, in 1991.
 The warring clans could not agree on a new or interim government, and civil war erupted.
 Organized groups and intervention from other states in Somalia fueled the war, and it raged for more than two decades.
 It tore the country along social, political and economic lines.
 In 2012, Hassan Sheikh Mohamud was elected the 8th president, heading Somalia’s first central government in more than 20 years.
 President Hassan’s inauguration indicated efforts to establishing Somalia’s first fully-functioning democratic government.
-He is credited for reviving the much needed national reconciliation, attempting to end corruption, and reforming socio-economic and security sectors in the war torn country.
+He is credited for reviving the much needed national reconciliation, attempting to end corruption, and reforming socio-economic and security sectors in the war-torn country.
 Somalia elected Mohamed Abdullahi Mohamed (Farmajo), the current president, in 2017.

 It was difficult for Somalia to fully exploit the economic opportunities that the Red Sea and Bab al-Mandab present during the civil war, and for years after that.
 The Sea and the Straits are part of the world’s important shipping routes present.
 Countries such as Turkey, Qatar, United Arab Emirates (UAE), and Saudi Arabia, started to engage with Somalia more after 2012, on matters such as trade and security.
-Somalia, for example, earns an estimated 80% of its foreign revenue from livestock exports to Saudi Arabia annually.
+Somalia, for example, earns an estimated 80 per cent of its foreign revenue from livestock exports to Saudi Arabia annually.
 Turkey, among other countries, provides humanitarian aid to Somalia, and seeks to develop the Horn of Africa country’s infrastructure.
 Qatar has supported the presidential bids of both President Farmajo, and Somalia’s former president, Hassan Sheikh Mohamud.

 Turkey is an ally of Qatar, which sits on opposite sides with the Persian Gulf nations of Saudi Arabia and UAE in the recent Gulf crisis.
 When the crisis started in June 2017, Somalia could not pick one of its allies over the other.
 Somalia had offered to mediate the crisis.
 The country also did not want to compromise its already compromised security further.
 Somalia chose to sit on the fence, to the discomfort of the two Gulf countries, and their allies.
 UAE, meanwhile, continued to engage with Somaliland, an autonomous region in northern Somalia, without consulting Somalia.
 During the 2017 Somalia presidential elections, Turkey and UAE supported different candidates.
 Turkey, with its ally Qatar, supported political Islamists allied to Somalia’s immediate former President, Hassan.
 UAE supported non-Islamists allied to Somalia’s former Prime Minister, Omar Sharmarke.
 The northern part of Somalia is predominantly inhabited by Isaaq clan, is no longer part of Somalia.
 It seceded in 1991 and became Somaliland, with its capital in Hargeisa.
 Somaliland’s president, Musa Bihi Abdi, was elected in November 2017.
 Even though Somaliland has a territory and elected leaders, it does not have full recognition as a State.

 In addition to Somaliland, Farmajo also has to deal with the divide between the federal and regional jurisdictions.
 Both federal and regional governments are constitutional entities, but Somalia’s constitution, which is provisional, is not explicit on the roles that these two constitutional jurisdictions should play.
 Most of the country’s resources are managed by the federal government.
 Somalia’s regional States, re-imagined about five years ago now, are governed by regional administrators.
 These include South West and Jubaland States.
-The South West and Jubaland States governs Lower Shabelle, and Middle Jubba partially.
-Shabelle and Jubba are the main bases of Somalia’s insurgent terror group, al-Shabaab.
+The South West and Jubaland States govern Lower Shabelle, and Middle Jubba partially.
+Shabelle and Jubba are the main bases of Somalia’s insurgent terror group, al Shabab.
 The group has planned terror attacks on Mogadishu (Somalia’s capital) from these bases.
-The group allegedly carried out the deadliest attack on Somalia’s soil yet on 14 October 2017.
+The group allegedly carried out the deadliest attack on Somalia’s soil yet on October 14, 2017.
 More than 500 people were killed in the twin blast, and hundreds more were injured.
 Most of them were reportedly Somalia nationals.